River Tay from Dundee

 About Me

 I am a Lecturer in Politics at the University of Glasgow.
 Previously to this, I was a Fellow in Political Science and Public Policy at the London School of Economics.
 I got my PhD in 2020 from Princeton University's Politics Department.
 I work on projects on opposition and regime strategy, local politics and electoral politics in electoral autocracies.
 All my work takes a mixed methods approach.
 I use qualitative and quantitative methods to understand political processes and incentives which are difficult to identify using a single methodological approach.
-My work has been published at Perspectives on Politics and Comparative Politics.
+My work has been accepted at Journal of Politics, Perspectives on Politics and Comparative Politics.

 My book project asks how who wins local elections affects the electoral strategies available to ruling and opposition parties and regime durability in electoral autocracies.
 I use administrative data, interviews, focus groups and surveys to understand how local capacity and control thereof affects autocrat and opposition strategy and how opposition control of local capacity changes patterns of distribution, repression and competition with a focus on Tanzania.